174th Attack Wing: Close air support

-The 174th also was among the first A-10 close support aircraft organizations to provide temporary tactical air defense support from Howard Air Force Base, Panama when the unit deployed to Howard in March 1985 when runway construction precluded the use of the A-7D Corsair IIs that normally fulfilled the tactical air defense duties of the Panama Canal.
+The 174th was also among the first A-10 close support aircraft organizations to provide temporary tactical air defense support from Howard Air Force Base, Panama when the unit deployed to Howard in March 1985 when runway construction precluded the use of the A-7D Corsair IIs that normally fulfilled the tactical air defense duties of the Panama Canal.
 Shortly afterward, it deployed to Alaska for the first time.
-The 138th TFS completed the 2,700-mile flight to Eielson AFB without external navigation aids.
+The 138th TFS completed the 2,700-mile flight to Eielson Air Force Base without external navigation aids.

 As in past years, continuing NATO deployments to West Germany in the late 1980s saw the 174th TFW personnel training and living side-by-side with their West German Air Force counterparts as they would in a combat situation.
 The 174th began 1988 on a high note when the Air Force announced the wing would convert from the A-10 to the specialized Block 10 F-16A/B Fighting Falcon, also referred to as the F/A-16 due to its close air support configuration.
 With the Block 10 F-16, the 174th became the first Air Force organization to fly the Fighting Falcon with a Close Air Support mission.

 The first F-16 aircraft started arriving in late 1988.
 These aircraft were passed down from regular USAF units who were upgrading to the F-16C/D model.
-During 1989, the 138th TFS was chosen as a test unit for a close air support version of the F-16.
-The aircraft were the only F-16s ever to be equipped with the General Electric GPU-5/A Pave Claw gun pod, which contained a 30mm cannon intended for use against a variety of battlefield targets, including armor.
+During 1989, the 138th TFS was chosen as a test unit for a close air support version of the F-16 which involved fitting the Pave Penny laser spot tracker and the General Electric GPU-5/A Pave Claw gun pod (the only F-16s ever equipped with this pod).
+Mounted under the centerline fuselage pylon normally reserved for a large drop tank, the GPU-5/A was a completely self-contained pod with 353 rounds of ammunition for a GAU-13/A 30mm rotary cannon intended for use against a variety of battlefield targets, including armor.
 The unit received the USAF's Outstanding Maintenance Squadron Award that year.